isalkovic/cp4i-mq-samples/15-ldap/README.md

 #### Create the config map yaml file

 The specific here is that we are configuring an LDAP connection (!!!password hidden and needs to be updated before using!!!) on the queue manager level, creating a separate channel ( QM15CHL ) for client application communication, and setting authorization for two LDAP groups - "users" and "admins".
 On the LDAP server, these two groups are defined and they contain users "user1" and "user2" in "users" group and "admin1" and "admin2" in "admins" group.
 Specific authorizations have been set for "user1" and "user2" so that we can demonstrate and test different privileges.
 Specific configuration lines will be explained in the text below.

+Execute the following command to create the configmap YAML file:

 ```
 cat > qm15-configmap.yaml << EOF